onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > BTThumbnailInfo GetThumbnailForDocumentOld(ctx, did).Execute()

 This endpoint will be deprecated soon.
-Use `getThumbnailForDocument`.
+Use `getThumbnailForDocument` instead.